search 1,804 topics

 Real estate agents play a vital role in property transactions, serving as guides and advocates through one of life's biggest financial decisions.
 I've noticed many people don't fully grasp what agents actually do beyond showing houses and putting up "For Sale" signs.
 Let's clear up any confusion by exploring the comprehensive duties that make real estate agents such valuable professionals in the property market.

-Duties: In real estate, duties are the specific legal and professional responsibilities that a person must fulfill based on their role in a transaction or relationship.
+Duties: The specific legal and professional responsibilities that a person must fulfill based on their role in a transaction or relationship.
 These obligations typically include acting honestly, following through on agreements, and protecting the interests of clients or other parties involved.

 Core Fiduciary Duties